AnjuBudhwanBala/Login-Register-form-in-React-Hooks-using-firebase-Auth/README.md

 # Login/Register Form

-Create Login and Registeration in React Hooks using Firebase Authentication.This is how it looks
+Create Login and Registeration in React Hooks using Firebase Authentication with validation.This is how it looks

 ![Image of Login](https://github.com/AnjuBudhwanBala/Login-Register-form-in-React-Hooks-using-firebase-Auth/blob/master/src/Images/login.png)
 ![Image of Register](https://github.com/AnjuBudhwanBala/Login-Register-form-in-React-Hooks-using-firebase-Auth/blob/master/src/Images/register.png)